 With those of Irish descent making up 10 per cent of the Australian population, Saint Patrick's Day in Sydney is a spectacle to behold, involving a parade with drums, bagpipes, and traditional costumes.
 The parade is typically held on a weekend close to St Patrick's Day (March 17).
-In 2020, the parade will take place at the iconic heritage-listed Rocks precinct of Sydney on Saturday the 20th of March.
+In 2021, the parade will take place at the iconic heritage-listed Rocks precinct of Sydney on Saturday the 20th of March.
 However, please be sure to check local guides as the event is subject to be cancelled due to Australian and New South Wales covid restrictions.

 Due to the coronavirus pandemic, the Sydney Royal Easter Show was cancelled in 2020 and may be cancelled in 2021.
 Held by the Royal Agricultural Society of New South Wales each year at Easter time, the Sydney Royal Easter Show is a celebration of the best of Australian agriculture, with its massive displays of Australian farm produce, thrilling carnival rides, rodeo events, motorcycle and skateboarding stunts, livestock races, woodchopping competitions, parades, fashion shows, etc.